cttsai1985/google-quest-qa-labeling-pipeline/README.md

-### google-quest-qa-labeling-pipeline
+### About google-quest-qa-labeling-pipeline

-This is a Kaggle competition to improving automated understanding of complex question answer content.
-The task is to predict 30 indices of each question and answer pair that that human labeled.
+This is a Kaggle competition aims to improving automated understanding of complex question answer content.
+The task is to predict 30 indices of each question and answer pair which labeled by human.
 It closed at early February 2020.
 More info: https://www.kaggle.com/c/google-quest-challenge

 My proposed approach for this competition is to utilizing large transformers and transfer them to learn to predict this task.
 The main pipeline is build on transformers and keras/tensorflow.
 Transformers (https://github.com/huggingface/transformers) by hugging-face is a ready-to-use library for employing popular transformer model weights.
 It is a very straightforward way to apply language models for various tasks in a very short period of time.
+Keras/Tensorflow is the deep learning framework to build the pipeline.

 ### Requirement

+The pipeline runs inside docker container.
 An Unix environment with modern GPU computing capacity for Docker (Tested on Ubuntu 18).

 ### Project structure